LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

  * ``RAJA::sort_pairs< exec_policy >(keys_iter, keys_iter + N, vals_iter)``
  * ``RAJA::sort_pairs< exec_policy >(keys_iter, keys_iter + N, vals_iter, comparator)``

-Sort pairs generates the same output sequence of keys as sort and also reorders vals by permuting it the same as it did the keys; i.e. sorting the pairs based on their keys.
-The 'comparator' used in sort_pairs only compares keys.
+Sort pairs generates the same output sequence of 'keys' as sort and reorders 'vals' by permuting them the same as it did the 'keys'; i.e. sorting the pairs based on their 'keys'.
+The 'comparator' used in sort_pairs only compares 'keys'.

 ---------------------
 RAJA Stable Sorts